DOI-USGS/ISIS3/.github/ISSUE_TEMPLATE/3_Support_question.md

 ---

-We use GitHub issues only to discuss about ISIS3 bugs and new features.
+We use Github issues solely for discussing bugs, documentation issues, and new features.

 For
 questions about using ISIS3 or other ASC software, please use